nomppy/nomppy.github.io/content/posts/msu.md

 I see clearly now that humor is my coping mechanism, except I wouldn't even call it coping — it's just my default, and people resort to their defaults in times like those.
 In almost no situation is it better to be stressed and panicked than calm and relaxed, and I know of no better way to stay relaxed.

-I wondered what the best response was in a situation like mine, like ours.
-Not panicking, that's for sure.
-Checking up on friends, calming their fears, what else can I do?
-Check again, send reminders to barricade doors and turn off lights, crack a few silly jokes.

 _Should I let this guy destroy my mental state?
 Nah.
 No way.
 There's no way this short-ass mf is going to have that much power of me.
 And no amount of worry from me is going to help my friends, only make it worse.
 This asshole wants to terrorize us with guns, well, I'm not gonna let him win._

 At one point I decided that I wasn't going to make any progress on the prelab, so I closed my laptop and decided I'd try to go to sleep.
-I told a few people that were constantly checking up on me that I was going to sleep, turned off the radio, and closed my eyes to the chopping of the helicopter above me.
+I told a few people that were constantly checking up on me that I was going to sleep, and turned off the radio.

-As my consciousness drifted away with the rumble of the helicopter, I figured that I was as safe as I could be.
+As my consciousness drifted away, the roar of the helicopter faded to a whimper.
-I vaguely remember seeing that the lockdown was lifted at 12:18 AM, right before I fell asleep.
+I vaguely remember seeing that the lockdown was lifted 12:18 AM, right before I fell asleep.
 He had shot himself when police approached and was pronounced dead.
 # the morning after

 I woke up to this beautiful sunrise, maybe the most beautiful I've ever seen on this campus: